Capstone-Template-orginisation/website-template/src/content/docs/policies/GitHub-Management-Policy.md

 ## GitHub Management Policy

-This document provides instructions on how to use GitHub as a Thoth Tech team member.
+This document provides instructions on how to use GitHub as a Company team member.

 As a team member who wants to contribute to your team’s project, the following steps should be followed to get your code or markdown document published to the main branch of your products